moirairpg/moirai/README.md

 * PostgreSQL

 ## What does it do?
-Malaquias is mainly focused on RPG DM'ing, but it can also be used as a normal chatbot.
+ChatRPG is mainly focused on RPG DM'ing, but it can also be used as a normal chatbot.
 It has the ability to work with different Personas, which are configs that are bound to specific channels so the bot behaves in specific ways given the Persona described to it.
 Personas can be set with two intents, which are `chatbot` and `dungeonMaster`, and the bot will behave accordingly.

 ## Is it free?
 Yes and no. The code is free for usage, and so is Discord's API.
 But OpenAI's completion APIs are not free.
 You pay by usage, and you're charged for every 1K tokens processed by the API.
-Do take that into consideration before running Malaquias or choosing a model to run it.
+Do take that into consideration before running ChatRPG or choosing a model to run it.

 ## Does it work with other GPT models?
 For now, only the ones in the GPT-3 and ChatGPT model families in OpenAI's API.
-Malaquias does not support Eleuther AI's models as of now, nor does it support usage of OpenAI's GPT-2 models locally.
+ChatRPG does not support Eleuther AI's models as of now, nor does it support usage of OpenAI's GPT-2 models locally.

 ## Building from source
-To run Malaquias, you can clone the code and execute him locally.
-To do so, you'll need to have JDK 19 (preferrably OpenJDK), a PostgreSQL database (Malaquias comes with a `docker-compose.yaml` for convenience) and Maven.
+To run ChatRPG, you can clone the code and execute him locally.
+To do so, you'll need to have JDK 19 (preferrably OpenJDK), a PostgreSQL database (ChatRPG comes with a `docker-compose.yaml` for convenience) and Maven.
 You will also need to have a Discord Developer account set up with an app create with the proper permissions, as well as an OpenAI API account.

 ### Discord app permissions
-To have Malaquias work, your Discord app needs to have both the `Server Members` and `Message Content` intents allowed in the `Bot` menu of the Discord Developer dashboard.
+To have ChatRPG work, your Discord app needs to have both the `Server Members` and `Message Content` intents allowed in the `Bot` menu of the Discord Developer dashboard.
 When inviting the bot to your server, make sure to add the `bot` and `applications.commands` scopes added in the `OAuth > URL Generator` menu of the Discord Developer dashboard.
 The bot also needs to have permission to read, send and delete messages in the channels specified in its personas, because when a comment is problematic, it will try to delete it.

 ### API keys
-You need to have both yout Discord API Key and your OpenAI API key in hand to set up Malaquias.
+You need to have both yout Discord API Key and your OpenAI API key in hand to set up ChatRPG.

 ### Building
 1. Clone the repo